Surrogate Home Birth for Two Fathers

 Finally Meeting Baby Valentin

 The room erupted with excitement.
 I cried and hugged Jean and Sam.
 So much relief and joy overcame me.
-I did it … I was crying as I was so happy that we did it.
-And the exhaustion seemed to melt away.
+It was time to deliver the baby.
+All of the happiness seemed to make the exhaustion melt away.

-I wanted to move from the couch to the pool to birth.
-My doula was getting my top ready to switch into, and then all of the sudden, I had a big contraction and had to push immediately!
-The midwife was searching frantically for her gloves, and with one push his head was out.
-After one more push, he was fully out!
+I wanted to move from the couch to the pool for birth.
+As my doula was getting me a change of clothes for delivery, all of the sudden, I had a big contraction and felt the urge to push immediately!
+The midwife was frantically searching for her gloves, and with one push his head was out.
+After one more push, the baby officially arrived!

-This whole pregnancy I was sure this baby was a girl.
-And as he came out of me I saw his testicles and laughed.
-I looked at Sam and told him he was right this whole time!
+This whole pregnancy I was sure the baby was a girl.
+And as he emerged, I saw his testicles and laughed.
+I looked at Sam, who had predicted the baby would be a boy, and told him he was right this whole time!

 This moment was pure magic.
 I can’t even put it into words.
-After the delivery of the placenta and laughing about my now ruined couch, we headed upstairs to all cuddle together in my bed.
-We spent the next three hours nursing the baby, sitting in awe and just enjoying these early moments together.
+After delivering the placenta and laughing about my now-ruined couch, Sam, Jean, and I headed upstairs to bond with the baby.
+We spent the next three hours nursing the baby, sitting in awe, and just enjoying these early moments together.